suguru-o5/ds-0924/ds203/final-project/final-project-report.md

     - Be attentive to reasons for absences, including health and family circumstances.
 Then address it if any issue exists.
 Parents and schools would need to work together in that case.
 - Parent's Educational Level.
     - Hold workshops and information sessions for parents, providing them with ways to support their children's studies and educational approaches, which may help parents become more actively involved in their children's studies and improve academic outcomes.
+### Future Work:
+The dataset I used has more interesting features, such as student's daily alcohol consumption, romantic relationships, etc. Other factors which could affect the student's performance might be found by analyzing these features.

 ## Referece
 https://www.kaggle.com/datasets/devansodariya/student-performance-data